-To comply with copyright law and licensing agreements it is better to link to library content in your Blackboard and Canvas courses instead of uploading PDFs downloaded from the databases.
+To comply with copyright law and licensing agreements it is better to link to library content in your Canvas courses instead of uploading PDFs downloaded from the databases.

 Finding a Persistent Link